The John W. Campbell Memorial Award for best science fiction novel of the year was established to honor the late editor of Astounding

 some months would have cheered him even more.

-is in charge of the award ceremony and he has sent along this history of
+in charge of the award ceremony and he has sent along this history of the awards

 In the history of science fiction one editor stands head and shoulders

 above all the others.
 John W. Campbell, who has been truthfully the father

 of modern science fiction.
 When he began editing Astounding in 1937

 that magazine was one with all the others.
 A garish pulp sharing the

 excesses of the rest of the pulps, but sharing as well the strengths and